ttbowen/game-jolt-api-vb/DOCUMENTATION.md

 Data storage
 =============
-1. **fetchDataStorage(ByVal key As String, ByVal userInfo As Boolean)** -
+1. **fetchDataStorage(ByVal key As String, ByVal userInfo As Boolean)** - This function is used  to fetch various data stored by your game, onto the Game Jolt data storing servers.
+This function takes 2 arguments which are "key" and "userInfo".
+The first argument takes a string value which is the key of the data item you would like to fetch.
+And the second argument takes a boolean to specify whether to collect user specific information or not, True for user information, and False for not fetching user info.

 2. **setDataStorage(ByVal key As String, ByVal userInfo As Boolean, ByVal data As String)** -